Infinite Blaze;

 Let's spread the Joy!

-This concert series is more than just entertainment—it is part of our powerful movement and original IP of TIF, Infinite Blaze: Let’s Spread the Joy – A Sound Movement for a Silent Struggle.
-Through this initiative, we aim to raise awareness about mental health, using the universal language of music to spark connection, conversation, and compassion.
+This is more than just entertainment—it is part of our powerful movement and original IP of TIF, Infinite Blaze: Let’s Spread the Joy – A Sound Movement for a Silent Struggle.
+Through this initiative, we aim to raise awareness about mental health, using the universal language of Arts & Music to spark connection, conversation, and compassion.

 -